 History of the Flag of Germany

 These two colors would find their way into the flag of the Austrian Empire, created in 1804 by the last ruler of the Holy Roman Empire, Francis II.

 Within two years, and following Napoleon’s victory over Austria at Austerlitz, the Holy Roman Empire ceased to exist.
 From that time onward, the two colors would be closely associated with Austria’s Habsburg Dynasty, which appropriately became known as the “Black and Gold Monarchy.”

-The area is known today as Germany was carved into a loosely-knit German Confederation and republicanism was suppressed.
+The area is known today as Germany was carved into a loosely-knit German Confederation, and republicanism was suppressed.
 This system preserved peace and maintained order in Europe, smothering the nationalist and liberal tendencies brought to life during the Napoleonic Era.

-Only after harsh economic conditions struck in the 1840’s did the radicals and nationalists get their chance to usher in change.
-During the Springtime of the Peoples, radicals took power and a National Assembly was finally formulated after serious deliberation.
+Only after harsh economic conditions struck in the 1840s did the radicals and nationalists get their chance to usher in change.
+During the Springtime of the Peoples, radicals took power, and a National Assembly was finally formulated after serious deliberation.

-Nevertheless, the movement fell apart within a year, as the economy leveled out, radicals lost support and monarchists regained power.
+Nevertheless, the movement fell apart within a year.
+As the economy leveled out, radicals lost support, and monarchists regained power.

 Also, internal disputes and numerous disagreements plagued the new government, although it had succeeded in drafting a constitution that declared “Basic Rights for the German People.”

-Still, the liberals failed in their efforts to create what is often referred to as a “Greater Germany”.
+Still, the liberals failed in their efforts to create what is often referred to as a “Greater Germany.”

-There are many theories in circulation regarding the origins of the colour scheme utilized in the 1848 flag.
+There are many theories in circulation regarding the origins of the color scheme utilized in the 1848 flag.
 It has been proposed that the colors were those of the Jena Student’s League, one of the radically-minded Burschenschaften banned by Metternich in the Carlsbad Decrees.

 See Related: History of Currency in Germany